 Interns are employees who work (follow an internship) in a company as part of their training.
 A work placement company is a company that offers internships to students.

 Becoming a work placement company

 Do you run a company in the Netherlands?
 And do you want to offer work placements or internships to senior secondary vocational students?
 Your company must be an accredited work placement company.
-You can request a certificate from the Foundation for Cooperation between Vocational Education, Training and the Labour Market (SBB).
+You can request accreditation from the Foundation for Cooperation between Vocational Education, Training and the Labour Market (SBB).
 Professional education and the business sector work together there.
 A certificate as a work placement company is valid for 4 years.

 Offering internships or work placements